Guide to family health insurance

 Having private medical insurance (PMI) for your family allows you to access private medical treatment when you need it, which can often mean avoiding queues and waiting times.

-One other thing you might consider is a health cash plan.
+One other thing you might consider is a healthcare cash plan.
 This is quite different to a family health insurance policy so it’s important to be really clear about what you’re buying.

 These policies simply pay out a cash sum when you need to visit a medical practitioner and you can choose to spend the money on whatever you need.